When I Grow Up I Want to Be Betty White

 We never ate the hard candy because it would have taken a hammer and chisel to get a piece small enough to fit into our mouths.
 Besides, it was mostly covered in dust and moths.

 Grandma was also a germaphobe who Cloroxed everything.
-We kids were afraid to...
+We kids were afraid to roll over...
 Read More